dankamongmen/libnotcurses-sys/README.md

 }
 ```

-## Versioning Notes
+## Status

-Current version **3** follows *semver* as if it were major version *0*.

-This means a rapid pace of development of the API, while any breaking changes
-happening wont be reflected by a major version bump.
+Current version `3.1.0-alpha.1` is compatible with notcurses `3.0.1` (unreleased).

+The [documentation](https://docs.rs/libnotcurses-sys/3.1.0-alpha.1/) is very comprehensive.

-The library is very much functional, although the API is somewhat unstable.
+The library is very much functional, although the API is somewhat unstable,
+and is evolving rapidly.
+The versioning follows *semver*, with the caveat that
+current major version **3** is treated as if it were a major version **0**.